janogale/reactjs/docs/intro/README.md

 - React can be developed with Andriod and iOS Apps
 - React is most used UI Library in the world today
 - React Developers are in demand in the world
+- React is a very popular framework in the world

 ## What can you do with React?

 - Build Web Apps - ReactJS
 - Build Mobile Apps - React Native
 - Build Desktop Apps - ElectronJS
+- Build Virtual Reality Apps - React VR